 This is a quiet, reflective service which uses the older English of the Book of Common Prayer (“thee” and “thou” for example).
 There are usually between 20 – 30 people in the congregation and the service lasts about 45 minutes.
 There is no music.
 After the service, coffee and tea are offered in the narthex.

 This is a service filled with music!
 The language is modern and the age range varies from the very young to those in their 90s, with everyone in between.
 Between 90-120 people usually attend and the service lasts about an hour and a quarter.
 After the service, coffee, tea, and treats are offered in the Lower Hall.

 Children of any age are welcome at St. George's, and please relax--God put the wiggle in kids, so don't feel like you have to suppress it in God's house.
-Children are invited to participate in all aspects of the services, or, we are pleased to offer a staffed Nursery, a Sunday School Progam and a Prayground (area at front of church for children to engage and be present for worship) during the 10AM service.
+Children are invited to participate in all aspects of the services, or we offer a Prayground (area at front of church for children to engage and be present for worship) during the 10AM service.
 Visit the Children's Ministry page for more information.

 There is ample stall parking in front of and beside the church.
 There is also an over-flow area behind the church on the grass.
 On a particularily busy Sunday, please also feel welcome to park on the street.

 Yes!
 There is a wheelchair ramp at the front of the building and button-controlled opening doors.
 There is a private, dedicated wheelchair washroom on the right in the entrance hall, and both the main washrooms have wheelchair stalls.